5 Ways to Entertain Friends in Your Man Cave

 Like humans, Poker Tables come in different shapes and sizes.
 The Texas Hold Em’ tables are longer and definitely eat up space (and this one does not fold-up).

 Round or even Hexagon (uh, a Hexagon has six sides we believe) shaped poker tables are more space efficient, but will seat less players.
+This Howard Miller Niagara game table is expensive but features a rustic cherry finish on select hardwoods and veneers and is lightly distressed for an aged appearance to compliment your Man Cave decor.

 Otherwise, you can simply purchase a rectangular table that you can use for poker as well as pub/dining table for your Man Cave.